-The health issues that have been reported in Siberian Huskies over the years are:
+The health issues that have been reported in Siberian Huskies over the years are the following:

 - Orthopedic issues: hip dysplasia, elbow dysplasia